-Brussel sprouts are cruciferous vegetables that are high in vitamin C, vitamin K, and in fiber.
-They are rich in antioxidants which helps to reduce oxidative stress on the body, and lower your risk of chronic disease.
-Brussels are also one of the highest plant sources of Omega 3’s.
+Brussel sprouts are cruciferous vegetables.
+And are high in vitamin C, vitamin K, and in fiber.
+They are rich in antioxidants which helps to reduce oxidative stress on the body.
+And cruciferous vegetables lower your risk of chronic disease.
+And Brussel sprouts are also one of the highest plant sources of Omega 3’s.

-Trim off the ends of the Brussel sprouts and cut each sprout in half, or quarters if they are really large.
+- Trim off the ends of the Brussel sprouts and cut each sprout in half, or quarters if they are really large.

-Toast pecans in a large skillet for a minute or two.
+- Toast pecans in a large skillet for a minute or two.

 - Next add Brussel sprouts, chopped bacon, and maple syrup.
 Toss together and serve!